Start your career at the RUH as a Healthcare Assistant

 I work with a really great team and over the years they've given me so much support, whether it's been about work or personal family matters, there's always been someone here that I can talk to, ask for advice.
 Over the past 10 months that's been so important to all of us.
 We are essentially an extended family, as we spend a lot of time with each other and when the pandemic first hit, it was scary but, we as a team got through it together and we have all the PPE we need to do our jobs safely.

-There are some many opportunities available once you join as a healthcare assistant at the RUH.
+There are some many opportunities available once you join as a Healthcare Support Worker at the RUH.
 You can progress right up the career ladder and go on to be a registered nurse if that's what you would like or you can continue developing your skills like me on a unit that you love.
 I've done numerous NVQs, a nursing degree, and learnt lots of clinical techniques to help assist in delivering high-quality patient care in SAU.